apache/incubator-devlake-website/docs/UserManuals/FAQ.md

   Frequently Asked Questions
 ---

-## How to collect data from server with Self-Signed Certificate
+## Failed to collect data from the server with a self-signed certificate

 There might be two problems when trying to collect data from a private GitLab server with a self-signed certificate: